shaggy3232/shaggy3232/README.md

 * ✉️  You can contact me at [shageeth32@gmail.com](mailto:shageeth32@gmail.com)
 * 🚀  I'm currently working on [NRML](http://nrml.ca)
-* 🧠  I'm learning Swift UI
+* 🧠  I'm learning ReactJS
 * 🤝  I'm open to collaborating on MERN STACK or SWIFT projects

 ### Skills